jedrichards/rsyncwrapper/README.md

 });
 ```

-Syncronise the contents of a local directory with a directory on a remote host using the checksum algorithm to determine if a file needs copying:
+Syncronise the contents of a directory on a remote host with the contents of a local directory using the checksum algorithm to determine if a file needs copying:

 ```javascript
 rsync({